Registering the death

 - Name and occupation of the deceased’s spouse or civil partner (and date of death if applicable)

 - Whether the deceased was in receipt of a pension or allowance from public funds

 - If the deceased was married or in a civil partnership, the date of birth of the surviving spouse or civil partner

 The Southampton Registrar’s office operates an appointment system.
-Appointments can be made by telephoning 023 8091 5327.
-Their office is located at 6a Bugle Street, Southampton SO14 2LX and is open during the following hours:
+Appointments can be made by telephoning 023 8091 5327 or using the online booking system accessed from their website.
+Their office is located at 6a Bugle Street, Southampton SO14 2AJ and opening hours are:

 - Monday, Wednesday, Thursday - 9am to 4.30pm